rickenberg/AD-mem-leak-demo/README.md

 Make sure that only leak2 is executed in Program.Main method.

 Code is leaking un-managed resources using the .NET managed code library to access Active Directory.
-Memory consumption is increasing rapidly but the managed mem profiler shows no difference.
+Memory consumption is increasing rapidly but the managed mem profiler shows no difference - inspect the Heap Size column.
+So we are leaking memory from un-managed or native code!

 Enable code analysis while building to find one of the leaks.

 Now, start the debugger by pressing F5.
 Switch to the 'Memory Usage' tab in the 'Diagnostic Tools' window.
 Take a snapshop, wait a bit and take one more snapshot.